sos-berlin/js7-client-python/README.md

 The following example shows how to create a client instance and perform an operation.

+**Note**: Additional examples showing how the client can be used can be found in the `./example` directory of this repository.

 ### Client Initialization

 Client initialization begins with configuring the JOC API endpoint and the user’s credentials.